If you’re looking for specific details on how to set up your sync, please check our GDPR Frequently Asked Questions here.

 - We’ve consulted with a number of top employment and privacy lawyers to ensure we’re meeting GDPR to protect students’ information.

-- We’ve met with many universities to discuss preparations for GDPR and best practices for data security and privacy on campus.
+- We have met with many universities to discuss preparations for GDPR and best practices for data security and privacy on campus.

 - We’ve ensured all of our sub-processors (the vendors who provide support to Handshake, like email or analytics providers) will also be GDPR compliant.